Maximum cut on interval graphs of interval count four is NP-complete: The interval count of Adhikary et al.'s construction

-It can be argued from the proof of \NP-completeness for \textsc{MaxCut} when restricted to cubic graphs~\cite{BK99} that, in fact, the constructed cubic graph may be assumed to have no bridges.
+It can be argued from the proof of NP-completeness for \textsc{MaxCut} when restricted to cubic graphs~\cite{BK99} that the constructed cubic graph may be assumed to have no bridges.
 This fact was not used in the original reduction of~\cite{ABMR20}.
-In an attempt to obtain a model $\intervalmodel$ having fewer lengths for bridgeless cubic graphs, we have derived Lemma~\ref{lemma:ICOrig}.
-Although the absolute number of lengths in this new upper bound has decreased by a constant factor, it is still $\Theta(n) = \Theta(\sqrt[4]{n'})$.
+In an attempt to obtain a model ${\cal M}$ having fewer lengths for bridgeless cubic graphs, we have derived Lemma~\ref{lemma:ICOrig}.
+Although the number of lengths in this new upper bound has decreased by the constant factor of $4/9$, it is still $\Theta(n) = \Theta(\sqrt[4]{n'})$.

-\begin{lemma}[$\star$] Let $G$ be a cubic bridgeless graph with $n = |V(G)|$.
-There exist particular orderings $\pi_V$ of $V(G)$ and $\pi_E$ of $E(G)$ such that: \begin{enumerate} \item there is a resulting model $\intervalmodel$ produced in the original reduction of \textsc{MaxCut} such that $ \intervalcount{\intervalmodel} \leq 4n/3+3$. \item for all such resulting models $\intervalmodel$, we have that $\intervalcount{\intervalmodel} \geq 5$ if $G$ is not a Hamiltonian graph. \end{enumerate} \end{lemma}
+\begin{lemma} Let $G$ be a cubic bridgeless graph with $n = \lvert V(G)\rvert $.
+There exist particular orderings $\pi_V$ of $V(G)$ and $\pi_E$ of $E(G)$ such that: \begin{enumerate} \item there is a resulting model ${\cal M}$ produced in the original reduction of \textsc{MaxCut} such that $\mathsf{ic}({\cal M}) \leq \frac{4n}{3}+3$. \item for all such resulting models ${\cal M}$, we have that $\mathsf{ic}({\cal M}) \geq 5$ if $G$ is not a Hamiltonian graph. \end{enumerate} \end{lemma}